DistMLIP: A Distributed Inference Platform for Machine Learning Interatomic Potentials: Results

 \subsection{Real World Simulations}

 We also show the performance of real distributed simulations on a variety of solid-state and biomolecular systems, utilizing 1, 4, and 8 GPUs.
 The results are found in Table \ref{tab:real_world}.
 We report the microsceonds/atom-timestep of each model-system pair as well as the number of simulated atoms in the system.
 The simulated systems can be found in Figure \ref{fig:real_world_systems}.
-L-MACE-3.8M refers to multi-GPU inference of MACE using LAMMPS spatial partitioning, while the other 4 models are distributed with DistMLIP.
+In Table \ref{tab:real_world}, L-MACE-3.8M refers to multi-GPU inference of MACE using LAMMPS spatial partitioning, while the other 4 models are distributed with DistMLIP.

+Our result shows that DistMLIP provides tripled maximum simulation sizes compared to LAMMPS spatial partitioning within the MACE-3.8M model.
 Note that L-MACE-3.8M uses a compiled model with custom equivariant CUDA kernels, while DistMLIP MACE-3.8M only runs the pure-PyTorch implementation.
-Custom equivariant CUDA kernels have been shown to accelerate MACE inference time by up to 7.2x on large models \citep{geiger2024cuequivariance}.
+Custom equivariant CUDA kernels were shown to accelerate MACE inference time by up to 7.2x on large models \citep{geiger2024cuequivariance}.
+Nevertheless, we observed similar simulation speed between the standard model on DistMLIP and the compiled model on LAMMPS, which supports the efficiency of DistMLIP graph-partitioning.
 No other model beyond MACE is reported due to the lack of LAMMPS multi-GPU inference support.
+For other FPs, which typically have longer interaction ranges compared to 12Å in MACE-3.8M, the capacity increase and inference speed-up should be much more significant as the efficiency of spatial partitioning degrades rapidly with increased cutoffs.

-Our result shows that most of the current foundational potentials, even at significant model sizes of a few million parameters, are capable of simulating near-million-atom scale systems when parallelized with DistMLIP on 8 GPUs.
+In Table \ref{tab:real_world}, we highlight that most FPs with a few million parameters are capable of simulating near-million-atom scale systems when parallelized with only 8 GPUs.
 Moreover, we noticed that the inference time, when normalized by the number of atoms, is significantly decreased when any MLIP is being parallelized.
-This observation suggests chemically rare events can be cheaply simulated using a larger cell for a shorter simulation time, rather than a smaller cell for a longer simulation time, which is the standard way of current atomistic simulations.
-As estimated from the benchmark result in table \ref{tab:real_world}, nanosecond near-million-atoms simulations can be achieved at the order of 10 days with standard MLIPs and DistMLIP on a few GPUs.
-The max capacity of the 12Å-MACE is tripled when coupled with DistMLIP compared to LAMMPS space partitioning.
-For a longer-range model like CHGNet, the capacity increase and inference speed-up will be more significant as memory usage in spatial partitioning scales cubically with interaction range.
+This observation suggests chemically rare events can be cheaply simulated using a larger cell for a shorter simulation time, rather than a smaller cell for a longer simulation time, which has been the standard simulation procedure due to the inability to efficiently perform large simulations.
+As estimated from the benchmark result in Table \ref{tab:real_world}, nanosecond near-million-atoms simulations can now be achieved at the order of 10 days with standard FPs and DistMLIP on a few GPUs.